 For the sake of your children, it’s important to commit to keeping a positive attitude in co-parenting.

 Try your best not to fight—often easier said than done—your kids have likely seen enough of that to last a lifetime.
 Don’t badmouth your ex in front of, or especially to your kids.

 You don’t have to like your ex, but for the kids, try to keep your emotions in check.
-It’s isn’t always simple, but bitterness doesn’t do anyone any good, and your kids first and foremost.
+It isn’t always easy to avoid, but bitterness doesn’t do anyone any good, and your kids first and foremost.

-And don’t use your children as tools for revenge or retribution.
+And never use your children as tools for revenge or retribution.
 It will come back to haunt you in many ways.